+In general, a site assessment visit is not required when an ExCB already accepted in the IECEx Certified Equipment Scheme wishes to be accepted for issuing IECEx Certification for Service Facilities, within their current scope of IECEx Certified Equipment Scheme acceptance if the ExCBs submits suitable copies of their internal procedures for dealing with applications for Ex Service Facilities and for the maintenance of certification of Ex Service Facilities (refer to IECEx 03-2 Annex A and ExMC/417x/Q for guidance) to the IECEx Secretary.

+The IECEx Secretary will assess or arrange to have the procedures reviewed for compliance with IECEx Operational Document IECEx OD 313-2.
+The candidate IECEx 03-2 ExCB application shall include details of the proposed ExCB assessors that will conduct IECEx 03-2 audits of applicant service facilities seeking certification.

+The ExCB shall use application forms that include a statement by which the applicant declares any previous or existing applications made to other ExCBs.
+If after the IECEx Executive Secretary’s review and report to the IECEx Executive (refer 3.1.4 following), the IECEx Executive Secretary or the IECEx Executive feel that a site assessment visit is necessary, this shall be arranged by the IECEx Secretariat.

 In general, a site assessment visit is not required when an ExCB wishes to be accepted for issuing IECEx Certification for Service Facilities, within their current scope of IECEx acceptance, providing ExCBs submit a copy of their internal procedures for dealing with applications for Ex Service Facilities and for the maintenance of certification of Ex Service Facilities to the ExMC Secretary who will assess or arrange to have the procedures assessed for compliance with the relevant IECEx Operations Manual e.g. OD 313-2, OD 313-4.

 The candidate IECEx 03-2 ExCB application shall include details of the proposed ExCB assessors to undertake IECEx 03 audits.